StarRocks/starrocks/docs/administration/Profiling.md

 To adapt to the front-end business,  flat tables don’t  differentiate between dimension information and index information.
 Such flat tables often do not perform as well as expected because:

-* The schema has many fields When there are a large number of key columns in the aggregation model,  it may lead to an increase in the number of columns that need to be sorted during the import.
+* The schema has many fields When there are a large number of key columns in the Aggregate table,  it may lead to an increase in the number of columns that need to be sorted during the import.
 * Updates on dimension information will be reflected to the table.
 The frequency of updates directly affects query efficiency.

 It is recommended to use star schema to distinguish dimension tables and index tables.
 This schema can place dimension tables with frequent updates in MySQL, and dimension tables with fewer updates in StarRocks.
 Creating replicas of dimension tables in StarRocks can improve join performance.